hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## CDS workflow
 ![cds.png](cds.png)

-CDS defers to Sub09 for initial cache population, but after that the data stored potentially branches off.
+CDS defers to Sub09 for initial cache population, but after that the data stored potentially branches off from updates from services.

 ## Sending email
 ![sending-email.png](sending-email.png)